codingburgas/2122-10-biology-das-Kuddlemuddle/html/DOCUMENTATION.md

 # Documentation
 ## Information and development of a plan
 ### Presentation of the project
-Our game generates a maze that is different each time and you have to go to the exit while dogging enemies and helping the wizards.
+Our main goal was to make a program, helping you add, edit, remove, connect or visualize events.

 ### Roles in the team
+Vasilen Mihaylov - [VMMihaylov19](https://github.com/VMMihaylov19) - Scrum trainer
-Stoyan Ivanov - [SSIvanov19](https://github.com/SSIvanov19) - Scrum trainer
+Stoyan Ivanov - [SSIvanov19](https://github.com/SSIvanov19) - Back-end Developer
-Stas Uzunov - [SSUzunov19](https://github.com/SSUzunov19) - Back-end Developer
+Mariya Ilcheva - [MZIlcheva19](https://github.com/MZIlcheva19) -  Front-end Developer
-Viktor Kirov - [VRKirov19](https://github.com/vrkirov19) - Front-end Developer
+Vesela Dekova - [VBDekova19](https://github.com/VBDekova19) - Front-end Developer
-Teodor Karchev - [ТТКarchev19](https://github.com/TTKarchev19) - QA Engineer
+Polina Petrova - [PIPetrova19](https://github.com/PIPetrova19) - QA Engineer

 ### Introduction
 #### What is the product?
-The product is a C++ console application about mazes and maze generation.
-It represents a simple game, where you need to escape from the maze while dogging enemies and helping the wizards.
+The product is a C++ console application about history event management.
+It represents a simple app, where you can manage your events, storylines and users is a simple way.
 #### Where is it available?
 Our collaborative work took place in GitHub and for the files to be accessible to everyone they were uploaded in the GitHub Repository of our project.
-You can download the latest release from GitHub releases (Insert URL here) or the download section (Insert URL here).
+You can download the latest release from [GitHub releases](https://github.com/SSIvanov19/lathraea-rhodopaea/releases/download/v1.0.0/Release.zip) or the [download section](DOWNLOAD.md).
 #### Communication?
 Communication is realized through Teams.
 Thanks to all the features and the provided visualization - on-screen communication and feedback are sufficiently complete.
 #### What technologies are used?